tpaschalis/tpaschalis.github.io/_posts/2021-07-31-golang-len.markdown

 Phase 5: Verify map keys, unused dot imports.
 ```

-Once the len statement is encountered in the last type-checking phase, it's transformed to a `UnaryExpr` as it won't actually end up being a function call.
-The compiler also implicitly takes the argument's address and uses the `okforlen` array to verify the argument's legality or emit a correct error message.
+Once the len statement is encountered in the last type-checking phase, it's transformed to a `UnaryExpr`, meaning it won't actually end up being a function call as we will see.

+The compiler implicitly takes the argument's address and uses the `okforlen` array to verify the argument's legality or emit a relevant error message.
 ```go
 // typecheck1 should ONLY be called from typecheck. func typecheck1(n ir.Node, top int) ir.Node {